Arkansas Educational Television Network

 Latino Public Broadcasting supports the development, production, acquisition and distribution of non-commercial educational and cultural media that is representative of Latino people, or addresses issues of particular interest to Latino Americans.
 These programs are produced for dissemination to the public broadcasting stations and other public telecommunication entities.
 By acting as minority consortium, LPB provides a voice to the diverse Latino community throughout the United States.

-Black Public Media (also known as the National Black Programming Consortium) develops, produces and funds media content about the Black experience for public media outlets, including television, digital radio and online.
+Black Public Media (also known as NBPC) develops, produces and funds media content about the Black experience for public media outlets, including television, digital radio and online.
 Since 1991, Black Public Media has invested more than $10 million dollars in iconic documentary content for public media outlets, including PBS and PBS.org; training, mentoring and supporting a diverse array of producers who create content about contemporary black experiences.

 POV, a cinema term for "point of view," is television's longest-running showcase for independent non-fiction films.
 Since 1988, POV has presented more than 275 of the best, boldest and most innovative documentaries to PBS audiences across the country.
 POV films are known for their intimacy, their unforgettable storytelling and their timeliness, putting a human face on contemporary social issues.